The SSD Determination Process

 If your application is approved, you will receive a letter that states the amount of your benefit and when your payments will start.
-If your application is not approved, the letter will explain why and tell you how you can make an appeal.
+If your application is not approved, the letter will explain why and will tell you how you can appeal.

 Once you are determined to be disabled, you will remain on SSD unless you earn too much or your health improves.
 The SSA will review your condition every 18 months to seven years, depending on if your condition is expected to improve and to what extent.

 - Expected to improve, your review will probably occur about every 18 months

 - Possible improvement, your review will probably occur about every 3 years

 - Not expected to improve, you should expect a review no sooner than 7 years